divio/divio-cloud-docs/introduction/09-migrate-project.rst

 Your original project's settings need to be transferred to the Divio project.
 Settings in Divio projects can be handled in multiple ways:

-* via an addon's configuration form, as defined by its ``aldryn_config.py`` file
+* via an addon's configuration form, as defined by its :ref:`aldryn_config.py
+  <configure-with-aldryn-config>` file, which also
+  provides sensible defaults
-* as environment variables
+* as :ref:`environment variables <environment-variables>`
-* as plain old settings in ``settings.py``
+* as plain old settings in :ref:`settings.py`

+In this project there's only one other setting we need to be concerned with: ``CMS_TEMPLATES``.

-The best way to maintain the ``CMS_TEMPLATES`` setting in a Divio project is via the form.
-In the local version of the project, the form values are stored in ``addons/aldryn-djangocms/settings.json``.
+The best way to maintain the ``CMS_TEMPLATES`` setting in a Divio project is via the Aldryn django CMS addon's configuration form, and ultimately that is what we will do (in the local version of the project, you can see this configuration stored in ``addons/aldryn-djangocms/settings.json``).

-However, for now it's easiest to include the setting in the ``settings.py`` file temporarily, so add::
+For now however it's easiest to include the setting in the ``settings.py`` file *temporarily*, so add::

     CMS_TEMPLATES = (
         ('content.html', 'Content'),
     )

-(Later we will do this another way.)

 Prepare the Postgres database of the Divio project